hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 	<td>Same as no-prompt.</td>
     </tr><tr>
     <td>--organization, --o</td>
 	<td>The organization to use.
-This is an ALS 3-specific option.
 If not specified programmatically, the user is prompted to choose an organization.</td>
     </tr><tr>
     <td>--password, --passwd</td>
 	<td>The password to use.
-For ALS 3, this is a shorthand for <i>--credentials 'password:</i></td>
+This is a shorthand for <i>--credentials 'password:</i></td>
     </tr><tr>
     <td>--space</td>
 	<td>The space (in the organization) to use.
-This is an ALS 3-specific option.
 If not specified the user is prompted to choose among the possible spaces in the organization if specified.
 If the organization is not specified, the user is prompted to choose from all spaces in all organizations the user belongs to.</td>
     </tr><tr>
     <td>--target</td>
 	<td>The one-off target to use for the current operation only.</td>